 This is where the bulk of the gameplay occurs, where you’ll discover hidden letters in the images and text of the site.
-You’ll then put the hidden letters together to form an answer.
-Let’s get started!
+There’s hidden voice messages, invisible notes and more concealed throughout the pages.
+Lets get started!

 Welcome Home ARG Landing Page

 The landing page is pretty straightforward.
 If you look at the website link, however, you can notice that it ends in “welcome home you.”
 This is a bit odd, but not overtly outstanding.